 FORCE_COLOR

-) - check if styles are emitted when resetting (e.g.,
+) - check if styles are emitted when resetting the variables (e.g.,

 )